-In an archaeology seminar in Spring 2006, several graduate students proposed a study of prehistoric technology based on ideas from foraging theory, behavioral ecology, and the Tech Investment Model (Bright et al. 2002).
-This study involved experimental archaeology that tests the costs and benefits of varying levels of investment in several technologies: granaries, nets, snares, and digging technology.
-Several of these experiments have commenced in Range Creek with the help of field school students.
-Since recent archaeological work in the canyon began in the summer of 2002, some of the most striking features have been the variety of storage structures and rock art left behind by the native inhabitants.
-No location appears to have been out of the question for the construction of granaries out of stone, mud, and wood and the rock art of the canyon features numerous images painted in tones of red and yellow.
-Beyond their construction and aesthetic qualities, we began to ask questions about the amount of time and effort required to construct or create such impressive works.
+Our experiments in Range Creek Canyon began in 2006, recording the costs and benefits of varying levels of investment in several technologies: granaries, nets, snares, and digging technology.
+These experiments have been designed and led by our staff and graduate students with the help of field school students each summer.
+Some of the most striking features of the archaeological record in Range Creek have been the reliance on maize farming, the variety and placement of storage structures, and the rock art left behind by the prehistoric inhabitants.
+No location appears to have been out of the question for the construction of granaries out of stone, mud, and wood and the rock art of the canyon features numerous images painted in red and yellow tones.
+Beyond their construction and aesthetic qualities, we began to ask questions about the amount of time and effort required to construct irrigation features or create such impressive storage structures.
 While it is easy to discuss such topics around camp at the end of the day it is quite another to actually recreate the process.
-Near the end of the 2006 field season, this is exactly what happened.
+No other projects have given the insights we have gained from learning by doing!

 Building & Using a Granary

 Next, building material had to be collected.
 Using the ranch truck, hundreds of pounds of rock and dirt loaded into the bed and dropped off at the building site.
 When construction began, the area under the boulder was cleared and leveled, then a layer of juniper bark, followed by a layer of rock and then mud were laid down to form the foundation.
 The granary was constructed on top of this and allowed to dry.
 After it was dried, cracks that had appeared were patched, allowed to dry again and then the granary was loaded with dried field corn (still on the cob) the capstone was placed and the entire structure was sealed and left for the winter.